jastrz/EZRoomGenerator/README.md

 ## Notes

 - Generates Wall, Floor and Roof as separate meshes.
+- Contains simple FPP Controller (Player prefab) with a flashlight, of course.
 - Standalone PlayMode support has not been tested yet.

 ---